studentischen Hotline im Oktober:

 - The Long 19th Century I (1800 - 1814)

 - Modernism / Post-modernism (1914 - Present Day)

 The M.A.
 IKHS can be studied in two subject combination programs:

-- In the interdisciplinary subject combination program, eight specialization modules in three epochs, an integrative module and an internship/interfaculty lectures on general subjects module are studied.
+- In the interdisciplinary subject combination program, eight specialization modules in three epochs, an integrative module and an internship/ or a module from the Studium Generale are studied.
 The Master's examination is added to this.

-- In the major of IKHS (major-minor combination), five specialization modules in two epochs are studied, as well as the integrative module, the internship/interfaculty lectures on general subjects module and the Master's examination.
+- In the major of IKHS (major-minor combination), five specialization modules in two epochs are studied, as well as the integrative module, the internship/ or a module from the Studium Generale and the Master's examination.
 This is supplemented by the minor subject.
 The minor subject can also be replaced by combining the degree program with a required semester abroad.

 In both subject combination programs, a semester abroad can be completed optionally.

 Graduates of the degree program will be able to take on diverse professional activities in the areas of science and research, in international and national facilities in the culture area, in elements and principles and associations, in publishing houses, international organizations and many others based on their chosen profiles.

 In the major-minor combination, International Cultural-Historical Studies can be combined with the following minor subjects: